Mesonoemacheilus triangularis

-Mesonoemacheilus triangularis or Nemacheilus periyarensis is a species of stone loach endemic to the Western Ghats in southern Karnataka, Kerala, and Tamil Nadu, India.
+Mesonoemacheilus triangularis is a species of stone loach endemic to the Western Ghats in southern Karnataka, Kerala, and Tamil Nadu, India.
 It is a fairly common species occurring in streams with gravel, cobbles and bedrock with some sand as the substrate.
 This fish grows to a length of 5.8 cm SL and can be found in the aquarium trade.